Inflammatory Bowel Disease Center

 Pioneering a Subspecialty Medical Home

 The UPMC IBD Center is the first program in the U.S. to implement a subspecialty medical home for enhanced patient care.
-The Total Care-IBD program is a patient’s one stop for comprehensive IBD, internal medicine, nutrition, and psychosocial and stress relief support.
+The Total Care-IBD program is a patient’s one stop for comprehensive IBD, nutrition, and psychosocial and stress relief support.

 - One of six centers in the USA and Canada selected for the National Institutes of Health (NIH)/National Institute of Diabetes & Digestive & Kidney Diseases (NIDDK) IBD Genetics Consortium.